rscammell/small-things/README.md

 # small-things
- A collection of small projects that I've written over the years.
+ A collection of small projects I've written over the years.